sgarcia-dev/ci-examples/README.md

-# ci-examples
+# Task Runner Seeds
-Examples for continous integration builds like Grunt, Gulp, and Webpack
+Examples for task runner configurations for Grunt, Gulp, and Webpack.